Ilshidur/node-mercure/README.md

 The `Hub` class is the core component that uses a simple `http.Server` instance.
 An existing instance can be provided to the `Hub`, thus the Hub will use it instead of creating a new one.

-**Use case :** implanting the hub on an existing `http.Server` app, without the need to handle external publishers (only the app does the publishing).
+**Use case:** implanting the hub on an existing `http.Server` app, without the need to handle external publishers (only the app does the publishing).

-It handles :
+It handles:

 * the SSE connections
 * the events database